frontity/step-by-step-tutorial/tutorial/part7-finishing-touches/other-things-to-do.md

 **HINT** &mdash; The post data has a `featured_media` property.
 This contains the ID of the featured image for that post.
 You can then retrieve the data pertaining to the image in `state.source.attachment[{id}]`, including the `link` and `source_url` properties.
 {% endhint %}

-#### 5. Display the destination listing using the 'regions' custom taxonomy
+#### 5. Display the destination listing by region

 The destinations CPT has a custom taxonomy called 'regions'.
 Display the destinations by region using this custom taxonomy.
-Currently the values available are 'Africa', 'Americas' and 'Europe'
+Currently the values available are 'Africa', 'Americas' and 'Europe'.

 {% hint style="info" %}
 **HINT** &mdash; You will need to add the configuration for the custom taxonomy to `frontity.settings.js` - see [the documentation here](https://docs.frontity.org/api-reference-1/wordpress-source#state-source-taxonomies).
 You should then update `list.js`, or at least the part of it that you implemented in 2 above.